Diethood » Recipes » Diet » Gluten Free » Beautiful + Easy Acai Bowl Recipe

 Ingredients

-• 1 frozen packet acai berry puree, 100 grams, broken into pieces (OR 1 tablespoon acai powder)
+• 1 frozen packet acai berry puree, 100 grams, broken into pieces (You can also use 1 tablespoon of acai powder)

 • 1 banana, sliced